arimue/PlanetScope_landslide_tracking/tutorial/Tutorial2_Offset_Tracking_L3B.md

 ``` python
 stack = postprocessing.stack_rasters(matches, prefix_ext = "_L3B_polyfit", what = "velocity")
 ```
 This will return the path to a 2-band GeoTIFF file storing the mean (first band) and standard deviation (second band) of the velocities from all stacked files.
+YOu can also stack dx, dy or displacement directions.

 ### Generate timeline of movement in AOI
 If you are interested in the velocity or displacement estimated from all image pairs inside an area of interest, you can use the function `get_stats_in_aoi()`.
 This takes a polygon (GeoJSON) or an x and y coordinate of a pixel (and size of a surrounding box) and calculates the mean, std, median and the 25th and 75th percentile of velocity or dx/dy values inside this area.
 Here is an example: